Flag statuses in Feature Experimentation

 Paused

-The flag has been deliberately paused and is not currently serving new traffic.
+The flag is paused and is not serving new traffic.
+The following conditions determine this status:

 Stale

-The flag is no longer in active use and may be a candidate for cleanup.
+The flag is no longer in active use and is a candidate for cleanup or archiving.
 Flags that have not been modified for more than 30 days and are not delivering traffic enter this state.
-The following conditions determine this status
+The following conditions determine this status:

 Archived

-You can manually archive flags that are no longer needed.
-Archiving a flag also removes it from the datafile.
+Archive flags that are no longer needed.
+Archiving a flag also removes it from the datafile (the JSON configuration file Feature Experimentation uses to deliver flag rules to your application).

 Optimizely Feature Experimentation keeps your flag and rule data so you can unarchive the flag later.